Aman-Yadav-1/Aman-Yadav-1/README.md

 🙋‍ Hi I'm Aman Yadav. <br>
 👀 Currently in final year of Bachelor's degree,I am a software developer/front-end developer looking for opportunities.<br>
-🤙 I have a handful range of skills that include mentioned languages and tools.<br>
+🤙 I have a handful range of skills that include mentioned languages and tools.

 <strong>Tech Stack</strong>:
 <div id="badges-languages">